 General questions or comments are welcome at (972) 721-2371.

 The City of Irving no longer issues permits for Food Manager permits, Mobile Food Truck permits, or Temporary Food permits for Mobile Food Trucks.
-Mobile Food trucks will be required to have a permit from Dallas County to operate within the City of Irving.
-Visit Dallas County for more information at the link below.
+Mobile Food trucks are required to have a permit from Dallas County to operate within the City of Irving.
+Visit the Dallas County Health and Human Services website for more information.

 File a Health Complaint